gonglini/2023ESWContest_free_1035/README.md

 ### Object Detection

 The project contains object detection by using darknet yoloV4-tiny.
 I made customize weight file by machine learning.
-It learned about 4000 times for 2 classes.
 I extracted the coordinate value of fire by extracting the coordinate of the bounding box drawn when detecting fire.
 And i modified batch and subdivision for Jsons capability.